dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/core-ping.rst

                                                     // enabled accessibility services that
                                                     // interact with our android products.
-      "flashUsage": <integer>, // number of times flash plugin is played since last upload "defaultBrowser": <boolean> // true if the user has set Firefox as default browser "bug_1501329_affected": <boolean>  // true if Firefox previously used canary clientId
+      "flashUsage": <integer>, // number of times flash plugin is played since last upload "defaultBrowser": <boolean> // true if the user has set Datalus as default browser "bug_1501329_affected": <boolean>  // true if Datalus previously used canary clientId
                                          // when submitting telemetry
       "fennec": <object> // Fennec only.
                          // Block of a variety of fields of different types.